The Official S3 Kickball Rules

 aka "how we get our kick on"

-1. 10 players can play at a time, half guys, half girls.
+1. 10 players can play at a time, no more than 7 of each gender in the field at a time.
 There are no rules on who must play which positions.
 Cheerleader is not a position.
 Neither is jerk.
 Let’s have fun.

 2. All active players will be put into the kicking order.
 If you will be playing in the field even for 1 inning, you will be kicking all game.
 You can change fielding positions all you would like, but once the game starts, the kicking order may not be altered for any reason.
-The kicking order is at the discretion of the team, but must be listed as guy, girl, guy, girl, etc, including bottom to top of the lineup.
-If you don't have an equal number of players for each gender, once the last guy/girl in the roster has kicked, the next guy/girl up is the person at the top of your list of that gender and you go through them again.
+The kicking order is at the discretion of the team, but no more than 2 of either gender can bat in a row including top to bottom of the lineup.

 3. There are 7 ways to get out: 1) striking out, 2) fouling out, 3) the runner being tagged by the ball, 4) the runner being hit by the ball (below the head!) while going between bases, 5) a fly ball caught by the defense, 6) thrown out at a lead base, or 7) infield fly rule.
 Once the pitcher has the ball in their control, and is on the mound, “time” will be called and the play ends.
 No runners may advance.
 If a runner is ahead of the base when the pitcher has control on the mound, the runner may still advance, but the umps will call time if no aggressive move is made to advance.
 The pitcher having the ball on the mound doesn’t automatically end the play and send runners back, it’s just so people can’t keep screwing around once the play is basically over.